32 Thanksgiving Decor Ideas Guaranteed To Inspire

 For a simple statement-worthy centerpiece, add a few sprigs of freshly cut cotton to extra vases and scatter them around your home for a unified decoration.

 Bundle together key elements of fall's bounty (like dried corn stalks) with a festive ribbon, and use them as an organic centerpiece on your dining room table.

-Adding the napkin to the stack of plates adds another level of detail and intricacy to this sophisticated setting.
+Adding the napkin to the stack of plates provides another level of detail and intricacy to this sophisticated setting.